 A control group consists of people who do not receive the treatment.
 Participants of an experiment are ideally randomly assigned to either the treatment or control group, or matched on relevant criteria, e.g., baseline consumption in the context of energy consumption.
 The inclusion of a control group allows to isolate the dependent variable, e.g., energy conservation performance.
 Any differences between the treatment and control group are then caused by the manipulation of the independent variable, e.g., the introduction of nudges.
-From a statistical point of view, researchers evaluate if the result found in the treatment group is significantly different (or not) from the result in the control group (mostly with a confidence level of p = .05, or the probability of 5% that a given result is completely random and it has not been induced by the experiment).
+From a statistical point of view, researchers evaluate if the result found in the treatment group is significantly different (or not) from the result in the control group (mostly with a level of statistical significance of p = .05).
+In practice, this suggests a probability of less than 5% that the measured differences were a result of sampling error, i.e.: a type 1 error, or false positive.
+However, we emphasise the importance not only of statistical significance, but also effect sizes.

 Ideally, the control group should be subject to 'business-as-usual' [2].
 In the context of the NUDGE interventions this could be, for instance, the use of electricity meters or an electronic platform without nudges.
 This means that the control group should only differ in the parameter to be evaluated: the intervention at hand.
-Hence, a minimum version of the electronic platform (evidently, without nudges) should be provided in the control group.
-Otherwise, this only results in knowing whether using an electronic platform (with nudges) is better (or worse) than not using a platform at all.